How to report a faulty, broken or damaged light

 The grid roads and many estates are already converted to LED and we'll be rolling out the upgrade to other estates over the next few years.
 Once the LED roll out is complete we’ll be able to save between 50-70% of energy.
 Good news for us and the environment!

-To find out more about LEDs and our upgrade programme, check out our FAQs (PDF, 61KB).
+To find out more about LEDs and our upgrade programme, check out our Frequently Asked Questions (PDF, 61KB).

 Service statement: street lighting